top of page

 Oregon Solar + Storage Rebate Program

 This government incentive for solar panels is administered by the Oregon Department of Energy and offers rebates for solar electric systems and paired solar and storage systems for residential customers.
-Homeowners can receive up to a $5,000 rebate for a solar system and an additional $2,500 rebate for solar batteries.
+Homeowners can receive up to a $5,000 solar panel rebate and an additional $2,500 solar battery.
 Low to moderate-income households qualify for $1.80 per watt of installed solar capacity, further enhancing the affordability of renewable energy solutions.

 Solar Renewable Energy Certificates (SRECs)

 Some states have renewable portfolio standards and must generate or procure a certain amount of renewable energy.
 Often, utilities purchase SRECs to comply with clean energy standards.
-For every 1,000 kilowatt-hours (kWh) of electricity generated from solar, an SREC is issued.
+For every 1,000 kilowatt-hour (kWh) of solar electricity generated, an SREC is issued.
 The exact SREC generation process varies by region and market.
 The SRECs are registered and tracked in an electronic registry, often administered by a regulatory body or a third-party organization.

 SRECs can be bought and sold in a marketplace, typically through auctions or bilateral contracts.
 The value of this solar panel incentive can vary depending on factors like market demand, state regulations, and renewable energy goals.
 Because the solar renewable energy credit market varies by state, so does the price of the credits, and many states do not utilize this approach.